Bromelain: Digestive Enzyme With Anti-Inflammatory Pot

 It’s also believed to boost emotional well-being.

-This is due to bromelain’s ability to lower inflammation, which is often linked to mental health issues.
+This is due to bromelain’s ability to lower inflammation, which is often linked to issues.

 However, it’s important to remember that while bromelain may offer some mental health benefits, it shouldn’t be used as a sole treatment for mental health conditions.